OtakuBot/OtakuBot/README.md

 This bot is designed for entertainment only and of course is specific to the Discord app

 # commands
-There are a total of 37 commands and i will add help commands as soon as possible
+There are a total of 37 commands and i will update help commands as soon as possible

 |  List Of Command  |                     Description                      |              Usage             |
 | ----------------- | ---------------------------------------------------- | ------------------------------ |